Careers as a TV meteorologist

 Studies / Schooling

 There are many ways to become a television meteorologist.
 First, and probably most common, is by going to a college or university where you can obtain a meteorology or atmospheric science degree.
 Florida State University, University of Oklahoma and Penn State are a few

 of the better universities for meteorological studies.
 Second, some students major in journalism in college then become weathercasters later.
 A student may be interested in journalism and news reporting.
 He may begin as a news anchor and be called to "fill in" for a meteorologist.
 Some may reconsider their career and then may

 take meteorology courses to be a weathercaster.
 Thirdly, a few people have been trained as meteorologists in the military.
 The military offers study similar to that received in accredited colleges for meteorology.
 Lastly, it is possible to become a weathercaster coming from a totally unrelated

 field of study.
 The news director may find someone that relates well with people and hire them.

 A typical day at work most likely would start at home.
 Many meteorologists constantly look at the weather and keep up with the latest weather trends.
 Once at the TV station, the day would start by looking at the current weather, possibly analyzing a current weather map,

 then checking the computer model forecasts.
 There are many numerical forecast models which display all types of weather data.
 Temperature, wind, rainfall, snowfall, and severe weather parameters are some examples of the information that the meteorologist will study.
 There are many different computer models

-Once a meteorologist determines which forecast he wants to go with, he or she
+Once a meteorologist determines which forecast he believes will be most accurate, he or she

 will then create the weather graphics on a computer to display the story to the public.
 In some television stations or cable networks, graphic techs create the weather forecasts that will be shown on-air.
 After the graphics are created, the meteorologist will check that everything is in proper working order.